Skip to main content

-Minnesota Wild President and Foundation Board Member Matt Majka is using hockey to establish diverse and inclusive environments.
+Minnesota Wild President and former Foundation Board Member Matt Majka is using hockey to establish diverse and inclusive environments.

 Matt Majka has loved hockey since the tender age of eight when his family moved to Minnesota from Michigan.
 In his roles, Matt has made himself a “servant leader,” working to find new ways to keep Minnesota Wild fans engaged, while using sports as a gateway to equitable change.